evert/evert.github.com/_posts/2017/2017-03-08-sabredav-eol.md

 I'm not really using my own project(s) anymore.
 I don't get paid, but I'm really the only maintainer.
 Lots of businesses depend on it, there are lots of open bug reports, feature requests and pull requests but I can't find the time and motivation to work on it.
-According to packagist, it's been downloaded 27000 times in the last 30 days.
+According to [packagist][6], it's been downloaded 27000 times in the last 30 days.
 I think I would still love it if it were my full-time job and I had coworkers also working on it, but it all comes down to me.

 This has caused two big effects: